shankar-r10n/spt-aca-hol/README.md

 **Objectives**
 1. Create 3 Azure Container Apps - 2 back-end APIs and 1 UI front end - and inegrate them to demonstrate cross Container App integration.
+2. Optionally, work through and complete the listed challenge(s).

 **Steps**
 1. Create a Container App - for the _inventoryapi_ microservice.